-There are six (6) conditions where NYISO will provisionally accept testing for Voltage Support Service when that test is not conducted within the specified test or demonstration period:
+There are six (6) conditions where NYISO, at their discretion, will provisionally accept testing for Voltage Support Service when that test is not conducted within the specified test or demonstration period.
+If approved by the NYISO, the results of successful Out-of-Period Reactive Capability Testing can be used to satisfy the requirement to demonstrate reactive power capability for the following year.
+The six (6) conditions are as follows:

-- A new resource entering commercial operation, or - An existing provider's resource returning to service from an extended forced outage, or - An existing resource that was prevented from testing during the specified period by the Transmission Owner (TO), in whose Transmission District the resource is located, due to a transmission facility outage, or - An existing resource becoming eligible to qualify as a VSS supplier, or - A nuclear generating unit that has an AVR that is not functioning during the test period, or - An existing resource has its test results rejected by the NYISO after September 30.
+- A new resource entering the Voltage Support Servicecommercial operation, or - An existing provider's resource returning to service from an extended forced outage, or - An existing resource that was prevented from testing during the specified period by the Transmission Owner (TO), in whose Transmission District the resource is located, due to a transmission facility outage, or - An existing resource becoming eligible to qualify as a VSS supplier, or - A nuclear generating unit that has an AVR that is not functioning during the test period, or - An existing resource has its test results rejected by the NYISO after September 30.

-Initial Qualification of New Resource
+Initial Oualification of New Resource

-For a new resource entering commercial service and requesting qualification as a Voltage Support Service supplier, the resource must complete the annual test requirements within thirty (30) days of entering service, and forward the completed test report, in electronic form, to NYISO within ten (10) business days of the completion of that test.
+For a new resource entering commercial service and requesting qualification as athe Voltage Support Service supplier, the resource must complete the annual test requirements within thirty (30) days of entering service, and forward the completed test report, in electronic form, to NYISO within ten (10) business days of the completion of that test.
 The resource shall also provide, in writing, the required documentation of the resource's reactive capability and automatic voltage regulator.